lae0901/sr_common_ts/readme.md

 ## publish instructions
 * increment version number in package.json
 * npm run build
-* git push to repo
+* git add, commit, push to repo
 * npm publish
 * npm update in projects which use this package